phuy19122011/my_libc/README.md

 # mini libc project

-A small string library written from scratch in C.
+A small  library written from scratch in C.

 This project is created for learning purposes to understand how basic C string functions work internally without relying on the standard library.